Student Email Signature Examples for College, Graduate, and Internship Communication

 In the Outlook desktop app, go to File → Options → Mail → Signatures.
 Click New, give it a name, then paste your SyncSignature content into the editor.
 In Outlook on the web (office.com), go to Settings → Mail → Compose and reply.
 SyncSignature's HTML copies cleanly into all Outlook versions.

 Generally no, unless you're applying for academic scholarships, fellowships, or research positions where academic achievement is a primary criterion.
-For most professional communications — internships, networking, career emails — skip the GPA.
+For most professional communications, internships, networking, career emails, skip the GPA.
 Focus on your degree, university, and links to your actual work.

 Yes, and it's recommended for networking and internship applications.
-Use a clean headshot — well-lit, professional background, and dressed appropriately for the industry you're targeting.
+Use a clean headshot, well-lit, professional background, and dressed appropriately for the industry you're targeting.
 SyncSignature lets you upload your photo and it'll be formatted correctly in the signature.

 For fresh graduates, include your new degree (e.g., 'B.A.
 Marketing, XYZ University, 2026'), your phone number, LinkedIn URL, and portfolio link if applicable.
 If you've started a new job, switch to your professional title instead.
 SyncSignature makes it easy to update your signature as your career progresses.

-No. Student ID numbers are for internal university administrative purposes — not for external communications.
+No. Student ID numbers are for internal university administrative purposes.
+Not for external communications.
 Don't include them in your email signature.

 Log in to SyncSignature, edit your signature to reflect your new role and title, and re-copy it into your email client.
 It takes two minutes.
-You can also save multiple signature versions — one for your student email and one for job applications.
+You can also save multiple signature versions, one for your student email and one for job applications.

 Create your free student email signature

 Look professional in every email to professors, recruiters, and contacts.
-Free — no credit card required.
+Free, no credit card required.